fairhive-labs/docs/whitepaper/why/new-generations-have-different-expectations.md

 Ignoring the expectations of new generations, as evidenced by the mismatch between traditional economies and their aspirations, poses significant risks...
 {% endhint %}

-Such a disconnect can precipitate a talent drain as skilled individuals seek opportunities elsewhere that align more with their values and desires.&#x20;
+Such a disconnect can precipitate a talent drain as skilled individuals seek opportunities elsewhere that align more with their values and desires.

-A decrease in job satisfaction can translate to a disengaged workforce, resulting in lower overall productivity and inhibiting economic innovation and growth.&#x20;
+A decrease in job satisfaction can translate to a disengaged workforce, resulting in lower overall productivity and inhibiting economic innovation and growth.

 Furthermore, the rise of potential socio-economic disparities, born from this disjunction, can deepen societal divisions.
-This reduced social cohesion and increased instability threaten not only the immediate societal fabric but also the long-term stability and collective progress of future societies.&#x20;
+This reduced social cohesion and increased instability threaten not only the immediate societal fabric but also the long-term stability and collective progress of future societies.

 {% hint style="danger" %}
 Disregarding the needs and aspirations of the younger generation jeopardizes the holistic advancement and harmony of society as a whole.